-Career: Has started in 2-of-5 appearances in 2019 and recorded nine tackles (five solo), two sacks and one pass defensed...Posted his first career multi-sack game in Week 5 against the Chicago Bears...Appeared in 13 games and made 10 starts as a rookie, compiling 31 tackles (26), four sacks, three passes defensed and one forced fumble...Led the team in sacks and finished tied for 10th in team history for most sacks in a rookie season.
+Career: Has started in 2-of-3 appearances in 2019 and recorded seven tackles (three solo) and one pass defensed...
+Appeared in 13 games and made 10 starts as a rookie, compiling 31 tackles (26), four sacks, three passes defensed and one forced fumble...Led the team in sacks and finished tied for 10th in team history for most sacks in a rookie season.